 Fair values are generally based on quoted market prices.
-For the Parent Company's equity investments, fair values are determined based on quoted closing prices or bid price in cases when the former is not available in the PSE for 2023 and 2022.
-For the Parent Company's fixed income investments, fair values are determined based on BVAL reference rates for 2023 and 2022, respectively.
+For the Parent Company's equity investments, fair values are determined based on quoted closing prices or bid price in cases when the former is not available in the PSE for 2024 and 2023.
+For the Parent Company's fixed income investments, fair values are determined based on BVAL reference rates for 2024 and 2023, respectively.
 If market prices are not readily available or if the securities are not traded in an active market, fair values are estimated using either values obtained from independent parties offering pricing services or adjusted quoted market prices of comparable investments or using the discounted cash flow methodology.
 For unquoted equity securities for which no reliable basis for fair value measurement is available, these are carried at cost net of impairment, if any.
 For the Parent Company's mutual funds, fair values are estimated using published net asset value (NAV).

-Derivative instruments (included under financial assets at FVTPL)

-Fair values are calculated by reference to the prevailing interest differential and spot exchange rate as of reporting date, taking into account the remaining term to maturity of the derivative instruments.
+Derivative instruments (included under financial assets at FVTPL or financial liabilities at FVTPL) Fair values are calculated by reference to the prevailing interest differential and spot exchange rate as of reporting date, taking into account the remaining term to maturity of the derivative instruments.